nophead/NopSCADlib/docs/usage.md

 Note also the `pose([225, 0, 150], [0, 0, 14])` call before the `assembly()` call.
 This allows the sub-assembly to be posed differently in its build step but doesn't affect its orientation in the parent assembly.
 The pose parameters are the rotation and the translation taken from the GUI.

+Setting `ngb = true` in the `assembly()` prevents the handle assembly appearing as a columun in the top level BOM in the build instructions.
+Instead its parts are merged into the parent BOM so the correct quantites are listed.

 ### Exploded diagrams